 For further information on the development of national inventories, consult the Methodological guide for the development of inventories of hazardous wastes and other wastes under the Basel Convention (UNEP, 2015j).
 The guide focuses on the actions recommended to develop the national information systems that produce the information needed to assist countries in fulfilling their reporting obligations under the Basel Convention.

-Guidance documents for the inventory of specific POPs are also available (e.g., PCBs, PFOS and POP-BDEs), as is guidance for developing release inventories of unintentionally generated POPs (see Toolkit for Identification and Quantification of Releases of Dioxins, Furans and Other Unintentional Persistent Organic Pollutants under Article 5 of the Stockholm Convention (UNEP, 2013b)).
+Guidance documents for the inventory of specific POPs are also available (e.g., PCBs, PFOS, POP-BDEs, and HBCD), as is guidance for developing release inventories of unintentionally generated POPs (see Toolkit for Identification and Quantification of Releases of Dioxins, Furans and Other Unintentional Persistent Organic Pollutants under Article 5 of the Stockholm Convention (UNEP, 2013b)).

 In addition, it should be noted that the 2003 Protocol on Pollutant Release and Transfer Registers to the 1998 United Nations Economic Commission for Europe (UNECE) Convention on Access to Information, Public Participation in Decision-making and Access to Justice in Environmental Matters (Aarhus Convention) includes provisions pertaining to inventories that may be applicable to POPs.